Invertible Extractors and Wiretap Protocols: Introduction

 The final application in Section~\ref{subsec:arbitrary} studies an all-powerful intruder who is only limited by the amount of information he can obtain from Alice's encoded message, and not by the nature of the observations.
-By inverting seeded extractors with nearly-optimal output lengths, we will show that if Alice and Bob have access to a \emph{side channel} over which Alice can publicly send a polylogarithmic number of bits to Bob, then their communication on the main channel can be made secure even if the intruder can access the values of any $t$ Boolean functions of Alice's encoded message.
+By inverting seeded extractors with nearly-optimal output lengths, we will show that if Alice and Bob have access to a \emph{side channel} over which Alice can publicly send a polylogarithmic number of bits to Bob (that can be seen by the eavesdropper), then their communication on the main channel can be made secure even if the intruder can access the values of any $t$ Boolean functions of Alice's encoded message.